 Let's imagine a concrete scenario:

-- You received an event notification saying that your payment processing application is not able to process any payments right now and your customers aren't being served.
+- You received an alert saying that your payment processing application is not able to process any payments right now and your customers aren't being served.

 - In StackState, you can go to the moment in time when the components that make up the critical path of payment processing turned to a

 CRITICALstate.
 That moment corresponds to the point in time for which you fetch the snapshot of your IT infrastructure (point 1 above).

 - You can then select to see the hours that preceded that moment in order to fetch the traces that will hopefully point you to the root cause of your problem (point 2 above).

 When using the Traces Perspective in live mode, you are constantly polling for the slowest traces in your time range selection.
 However, in a large IT infrastructure with constant requests being traced, your slowest traces right now might not be your slowest traces in a matter of seconds, changing their position the list.
 These constant updates to the order of the list could become frustrating, for example, if you are inspecting a trace/span, or scrolling through the list to look for a specific trace or pattern.

 To avoid this, time will effectively be "paused" when you inspect a trace/span or scroll through the list of traces in live mode.
 This allows you to browse through a stable snapshot of your data.
 Note that pausing time means that you are now in the past, click the blue ribbon on top or in the timeline itself to resume live mode:

 Pausing time when inspecting a trace